iretes/GEO-classification/README.md

 ## Usage

 ### Step 1
-Run the script `preprocess.py` to read, preprocess and save data into `.pkl` and/or `.csv` files from a GEO matrix series file.
+Run the script `preprocess.py` to read, pre-process and save data into `.pkl` and/or `.csv` files from a GEO matrix series file.
 ```
 python preprocess.py [-h] --txt-path TXT-PATH [--csv-path CSV-PATH]
                         --pkl-path PKL-PATH --target-header TARGET-HEADER